-The government takes on contractors, consultants and interim managers to work in a range of areas across the public sector from human resources to social work.
-In fact, at SJD we currently have clients working on government contracts across the housing, urban regeneration, transport and defence sectors.
+The government takes on contractors, consultants and interim managers to work in a range of areas across the public sector, from human resources to social work.

-This article covers some of the common areas within the government that you could work as a contractor, as well as providing advice on finding work, rates of pay, IR35 and the most tax efficient way to contract.
+We have looked at common areas within the government that you could work as a contractor, as well as providing advice on finding work, rates of pay, IR35 and the most tax-efficient way to contract.

 Working as a government IT contractor

-With increased importance surrounding cyber security, there are opportunities for IT professionals to work on a contract basis for the government sector.
+With increased importance surrounding online security, there are plenty of opportunities for IT professionals to work on a contract basis for the government.

 As an IT professional working for the government, you may find that your contract stipulates that you need to have security clearance.
-To become security cleared you will be required to undergo a series of background checks and a vetting process, which will allow you to access sensitive or classified information.
-There are various levels of security clearance, which correspond to how sensitive or restricted the information you are able to handle it.
-It is worth noting that if you are contracting in a role that requires security clearance you could earn up to 24% more than a contractor who is not security cleared.
+To become security cleared, you will be required to undergo a series of background checks and a vetting process, which will allow you to access sensitive or classified information.
+There are various levels of security clearance, which corresponds to the sensitivity of the information you can handle.

 Contracting for local councils

-It goes without saying that the mammoth task of running a town, city or region means that contracting opportunities within local authorities or councils are vast.
-Here, they use the specialist skills of contractors or consultants to work on individual projects across various areas, from housing to social work.
+You can find contracting opportunities within local authorities and councils.
+They use the specialist skills of contractors and consultants to work on individual projects across various areas, from housing to social work.

 Contracting in defence